A deep dive into how Kubernetes makes GPUs accessible to containers, from bare metal to CUDA applications

 Introduction

-When you request a GPU in a Kubernetes pod with a simple nvidia.com/gpu: 1 resource limit, an intricate dance of kernel drivers, container runtimes, device plugins, and orchestration layers springs into action.
+When a application container request a GPU resource in a Kubernetes with a simple nvidia.com/gpu: 1 resource request/limit, an intricate dance of kernel drivers, container runtimes, device plugins, and orchestration layers springs into action.
 This journey from physical hardware to a running CUDA application involves multiple abstraction layers working in concert.

 In this comprehensive guide, we’ll explore every layer of this stack—from PCIe device files to the emerging Container Device Interface (CDI) standard—revealing the elegant complexity that makes GPU-accelerated containerized workloads possible.